dxw/playbook/playbook.md

 #### Committing
 We follow the [Angular Git commit message conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#).
 At the very least, commits should have a header including a type and subject using imperative, present tense (i.e. change, not changed).

 You should aim to commit little and often, making sure you commit small bits of working functionality each time.
-It's fine to Commits with only a subject, but we do use the commit message body if it's useful to explain the reasoning behind a piece of code or a particular approach to solving a problem.
+It's fine to commit with only a subject, but we do use the commit message body if it's useful to explain the reasoning behind a piece of code or a particular approach to solving a problem.

 #### Code style